aaronbengochea/webcrawler/readme.txt

        python main.py

    Progress will print to the console as pages are crawled.
-   A detailed log will be written to LOG_FILE (default: crawl_log.txt).
+   A detailed log will be written to user config defined LOG_FILE.

 ------------------------------------------------------------
 Notes